 Australian Blue Ensign

-- In recent Marvel Comics, Australian Captain Ethnic Boomerang (brash, dimwitted criminal, uses boomerangs, you know how it is) has begun masquerading as the heroic Outback as part of Norman Osborn's corruption of the 50 States Initiative.
+- In the Marvel Universe, Australian Captain Ethnic Boomerang (brash, dimwitted criminal, uses boomerangs, you know how it is) started masquerading as the heroic Outback as part of Norman Osborn's corruption of the 50 States Initiative.
 Outback's entire costume is the Australian flag, except with a bizarre emphasis on the British flag parts and the Southern Cross only being on his head.

 - Captain Australia from Champions Universe.
 Unlike the Outback example above, her costume emphasises the Southern Cross, with the Union Jack being worn as a shoulder pauldron.

 - Captain Australia of the All-Captains Squad in The Superhero Squad Show.

 - A car only appearing in the Australian dub of Cars 2.

 - Unfortunately, thanks to a few idiot politicians like Pauline Hanson, racist yobbos have taken to wearing the Australian flag as a cape while beating up minorities and generally being a menace to society and disgrace to the flag.

 - Max Cavalera from Sepultura and Soulfly displayed the Auriverde on his guitars for a while (Sepultura was the very first Brazilian band to achieve worldwide recognition, and he was quite proud of it).
 ESP Guitars even issued a signature guitar that sported the Auriverde.
 Later, he used one with the American flag... also sold as a signature guitar.

 - José Carioca is very subtle about it◊, although not so subtle as to use the AMERICAN flag.